of the American Indian

 Evanston, IL 60201

-The American Basswood tree (Tilia Americana), also known as the American Linden, is native to all of New England and the Midwestern United States.
+Wiigobaatig (wee-go-bah-tik) American Basswood tree/ American Linden (Tilia Americana), is native to all of New England and the Midwestern United States.
 It can grow up to 65 feet tall.
-The inner bark of this and other Basswoods is very tough, and the Native Americans cut it into thin strips and used it for rope, mats, and even bandages.
+Basswood inner bark is very tough, and is cut it into thin strips and used it for rope, mats, and even bandages.
 The flowers of the Basswood tree are very fragrant and attractive to bees who use the nectar to make a very high-quality honey.
 The wood of this tree is both lightweight and odorless, and is commonly used for boxes and crates.

-Untanned hide or rawhide was one of the most important materials used by Native peoples.
+Bashkwegin (Untanned hide/rawhide) and Asekaan (tanned hide) was one of the most important materials used by Native peoples.
 This piece on display came from a deer, but buffalo, elk, moose, and caribou were also used.
-The skin was prepared by soaking it in water and stretching it on a wood frame.
-All the meat and hair was cut or scraped off and the skin was left to dry in the sun.
+The skin was prepared by soaking it in a water and brain solution and stretched onto a wood frame.
+All the tissues and hair are cut or scraped off and the skin is left to dry in the sun.
 While animal skin is flexible when wet, it shrinks and becomes hard and stiff when it dries.
 Cut into strips, rawhide could be used to lash the parts of a wigwam together, as the lacing for snowshoes, and for making rope.
 Larger pieces were made into drum heads and for the soles of moccasins.

 Birch Bark Containers

-The tall trapezoidal container, called a makak, is a specialized type of container made to store rice, dried meat, or maple sugar. there is also a Wiig-waas-inaagan, which is a dish for eating
+The tall trapezoidal container, called a Makak, is a storage container made to store rice, dried meat, or maple sugar. there is also a Wiig-waas-inaagan, which is a dish for eating

-The White-Tailed Deer (Odocoileus virginianus) is found in most of North and Central America and northern parts of South America.
+Waa-waashkeshi (white-tailed deer -Odocoileus virginianus) is found in most of North and Central America and northern parts of South America.
 It lives in a variety of habitats from forests to deserts and has a life span of about 9 to 12 years.
-The male (buck) can weigh up to 400 pounds, while the female (doe) averages around 200 pounds.
+The male (ay-aabe) can weigh up to 400 pounds, while the female (onii-jaa-niw) averages around 200 pounds.
 Only bucks have antlers, which are branched; the antlers are shed each year, and later re-grow.
 Native Americans use all part of the deer.
 Its meat provides food, the hide is used for clothing and blankets, and the bones and antlers make good agricultural tools.
 The hides inside the wigwam have not been tanned, but will soften with age and use.
 The hide on the frame is ready to be tanned so it can be used for winter clothing.
 The wooden frame keeps the hide in shape while it is drying.

-The “front door” of the wigwam was usually made of an animal skin or wool trade blanket.
+Gi-bish-kwaande'on (doorway cover) of the wiigiwam was usually made of an animal skin or wool trade blanket.
 This elk hide was smoke-tanned over a wood fire.
 The smoke from the charring wood contains various chemicals, which tan the skin without the application of fat or other materials.
-Elk (Cervus elaphus) are members of the deer family and can grow in size up to 500 pounds.
-They live in a variety of habitats - from coastal forests to alpine meadows, from dry desert valleys to snowy mountain ridges - as long as they find enough food, water, shelter, and space.
+O-mash-kooz (elk) are members of the deer family and can grow in size up to 500 pounds.
+They live in a variety of habitats ranging from coastal forests to alpine meadows, from dry desert valleys to snowy mountain ridges.
 Today there are about one million elk in North America, compared to more than 10 times that number before European contact.

-Bulrush (Schoenoplectus maritimus) and cattail (Typha latifolia) mats were used as the covering for the wigwam in the warm weather.
+A-pakwe-shk-way (cattails/cattail mat- Typha latifolia) were used as the covering for the wigwam in the warm weather.
 The space between the individual plant stalks allowed air to circulate through the structure.
 In the winter, several different coverings were used.
 The innermost layer was made of rush mats.
 Next, a layer of moss served as insulation with the birch bark laid on top.
 The mats were made by women during the summer months.
 The stalks were bleached and dried in the sun and then woven together on a frame.
 Like the birch bark mats these could be rolled up for storage or transportation.

-The beaver (Castor canadensis) was a major source of meat, fur, fat, and tools for the Native peoples of the Great Lakes.
+Amik (beaver) was a major source of meat, fur, fat, and tools for the Native peoples of the Great Lakes.
 Because beaver fur is both waterproof and warm, it was used for hats, mittens, robes, and even moccasin liners.
-Called amik in the Algonquin language, the beaver is also an important part of the spiritual life of the Great Lakes tribes as a symbol of resourcefulness.
+The beaver is also an important part of the spiritual life of the Great Lakes tribes as a symbol of resourcefulness.
 In the 17th and 18th centuries beaver pelts became a major item of trade with Europeans.
 Felt hats made from pressed beaver fur was a particularly popular item.
 Trade goods exchanged for beaver pelts included metal knives, awls and kettles, steel flints for starting fires, guns and ammunition, woolen blankets, and glass beads for jewelry.

 Robert M. Gluckman MD,